-The PE loop system is triggered by the TTi 1242 built in trigger system.
-When the pulse train is started, a short trigger edge will be produced on the “sync out” and also when the pulse train is finished, a similar pulse will be produced.
+The P-E loop system is triggered by the TTi 1242 built in trigger system.
+When the pulse train is started, a short trigger edge will be produced on the “sync out”.
+When the pulse train is finished, a similar pulse will be produced.
 The MUSST card will record data on the analogue input channels at a sampling rate of 40 kHz between these two pulses on all of the analogue channels.

 TREK High Voltage Amplifier (Model 610E)